Australian Postgraduate Award

 - scholarships will be awarded on the basis of academic merit, research capacity, and relevance of proposed research;

-- projects involving human or animal experimentation, including social/psychological research, must conform to NH&MRC guidelines and ethical clearance will be required prior to commencement of any such project.
+projects involving human or animal experimentation, including social/psychological research, must conform to NH&MRC guidelines and ethical approval from either the USQ Human Research Ethics Committee or Animal Ethics Committee and/or the Institutional Biosafety Committee must be obtained prior to the commencement of data collection and any interaction with research participants’.

 How to apply